jo12no/spotify-ai-playlist-curateify/README.md

 ## Considerations/Acknowledgments

-- Thanks for Spotify for providing a great API and the `spotipy` library!
+- Thanks to Spotify for providing a great API and the `spotipy` library!